MicrosoftDocs/azure-docs/articles/azure-vmware/deploy-traffic-manager-to-balance-avs-workloads.md

 [Azure Application Gateway](https://azure.microsoft.com/services/application-gateway/) is a layer 7 web traffic load balancer that enables you to manage traffic to your web applications.
 For more information on Application Gateway, see [What is Azure Application Gateway?](../application-gateway/overview.md)

-In this scenario, three application gateway instances are configured as external AVS endpoints between which Traffic Manager directs traffic.
+In this scenario, three application gateway instances are configured as external AVS endpoints.
 The application gateways have AVS virtual machines configured as backend pool members to load balance the incoming layer 7 requests.
-(To learn how to configure Application Gateway with AVS virtual machines as  backend pools, see [Use Azure Application Gateway to protect your web apps on Azure VMware Solution](protect-avs-web-apps-with-app-gateway.md).
-Also see [Create an application gateway](../application-gateway/quick-create-portal.md).)
+(To learn how to configure Application Gateway with AVS virtual machines as  backend pools, see [Use Azure Application Gateway to protect your web apps on Azure VMware Solution](protect-avs-web-apps-with-app-gateway.md).)

-The following steps serve to verify the correct configuration of the application gateways.
+The following steps verify the correct configuration of your application gateways.

 1. Open the Azure portal and select **Application gateways** to view a list of your current application gateways.